oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Training method: *Hist*
 +++++++++++++++++++++++

-In *hist* training method, only bins are considered for best split computation.
+In the *hist* training method, only bins are considered for best split computation.
 Bins are continuous intervals of data points for a selected feature.
-Bins are computed for each feature at the initialization stage of the algorithm.
+They are computed for each feature during the initialization stage of the algorithm.
 Each value from the initially provided data is substituted with the value of the corresponding bin.
 It decreases the computational time complexity from :math:`O(num_rows * num_selected_features)` to :math:`O(num_bins * num_selected_features)`,